Cystic Fibrosis How Cystic Fibrosis Affects Fertility and Pregnancy

 Before pregnancy

 Ask your healthcare provider about preconception care (before pregnancy) as you plan for your reproductive health.
 Review your medicines with your provider to see whether they are safe to take during pregnancy.
+Your provider may recommend checking for diabetes so that you can manage your blood sugar levels before and during pregnancy.

 disease.
 If you have cystic fibrosis, your baby will either be a carrier of a mutated CFTR gene or be born with cystic fibrosis,Assisted reproductive technology may be an option for couples who want to avoid passing mutated CFTR genes to their children.